GL Communications Inc.

 • RFC 3518 PPP Bridging Control Protocol

-PPP Configuration and Adding Links
+Adding PPP Links

 Various PPP links (of any bandwidth varying from 64Kbps to n*64Kpbs or sub channels) can be added to form the MLPPP bundle.

 Each of the added links in the bundle can be configured with selected PPP, MLPPP, and Multi-class configuration options.
-PPP options can be selected for each link individually, however, MC and MLPPP options are selected for the complete bundle.
+PPP options can be selected for each link individually; however, MC and MLPPP options are selected for the complete bundle.

 As the transmission and reception is in progress, any of the PPP links in the bundle can be removed (terminated) or added back to the bundle without loss in data.
 All the actions performed in GUI can also be executed through command line interface.